fab-jul/imgcomp-cvpr/README.md

     python plotter.py ../ckpts 0515_1103,0515_1309,0515_1310 kodak --style mean --ids A B C --latex

-For reference, the curve corresponding to our model in Fig. 1 in the paper can be reproduced with the following data
+For reference, the curve corresponding to our model in Fig. 1 in the paper can be reproduced with the following data:

     # bpp -> MS-SSIM on Kodak
     CVPR_FIG1 = [